eerkela/bertrand/docs/source/content/api/ScalarType.rst

 Upcast/Downcast
 ---------------
-They can also be dynamically resized based on example data.
+They can also be dynamically resized based on example data, preventing overflow and minimizing memory usage.

 .. autosummary::
     :toctree: ../../generated